TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- double the impulse in hand fuse's release explosive
+	- because we no longer apply standard impulse, that was sorta stupid

 - fix nades not dropping when switching weapons
+	- If not in a slot type where it was originally armed, autodrop
+	- we don't have any prediction issues here
+	-  in-gui
+		- pro: cheaper to calculate
+		- con: how do we request a throw?
+			- We sure as hell dont want another type of entropy just for this corner case
+		- we can check in logic if the drop is concerning an armed explosive
+			- and allow a standard impulse flag to determine force since it will also be used for proper releasing of the explosive
+				- If it is a standard impulse (e.g. due to a request), just put in a throw impulse
+				- the standard release explosive will
+	- in-game
+	 	- pro: throws handled easily
+		- con: calculated for each armed explosive
+		- con: needs character settings
+			- eventually, we'll need it

+- Automatically pick the bought weapon
+	- currently it is held into eq if something different is held, I think

 - Make a flag for autodropping of magazines
 	- And implement this gui-side